Python-Markdown/markdown/docs/contributing.md

 Pull requests will generally not be accepted if any tests are failing.
-Therefore, it is recommended that you run the tests before submitting your pull request, ideally using `tox` in order to check that your modifications are compatible with all supported versions of Python.
+Therefore, it is recommended that you run the tests before submitting your pull request.
 After making a pull request, check the Travis build status in the GitHub interface to ensure that all tests are running as expected.
 If any checks fail, you may push additional commits to your branch.
 GitHub will add those commits to the pull request and rerun the checks.

 ## Style Guides